Tutorial - Getting Started with PCB Design

 Wiring up the Circuit

 Wiring is the process of creating connectivity between the various components of your circuit.
-To wire up your schematic, refer to the rough schematic diagram and complete the following steps:
+To wire up your schematic, refer to the sketch of the circuit, or the animation shown below, and complete the following steps:

-- To make sure you have a good view of the schematic sheet, use the PAGE UP key to zoom in or PAGE DOWN to zoom out.
-Alternatively, hold down the CTRL key and roll the mouse wheel to zoom in/out, or hold CTRL + Right Mouse button down and drag the mouse up/down to zoom in/out.
+- To make sure you have a good view of the schematic sheet, press the PageUp key to zoom in or PageDown to zoom out.
+Alternatively, hold down the Ctrl key and roll the mouse wheel to zoom in/out, or hold Ctrl + Right Mouse button down and drag the mouse up/down to zoom in/out.

 - Position the cursor over the bottom end of R1.
 When you are in the right position, a red connection marker (large cross) will appear at the cursor location.
 This indicates that the cursor is over a valid electrical connection point on the component.